khudson05/book-analyzer-project/README.md

 How to run:

-  1. install required library:
+  1. Install required library:

         pip install requests
   2. Make sure En.Stopwords.txt is in the same folder as the program
-  3. run the program:
+  3. Run the program:

        python main.py